Aligned-Design/postd/docs/archive-docs/phase-completions/PHASE_0_1_VERIFICATION.md

+> **STATUS: 🔴 ARCHIVED**
+> This document is kept for historical reference and is not actively maintained.

 # POSTD — Phase 0 & 1 Verification Checklist

-This checklist confirms that Phase 0 (foundation) and Phase 1 (auth + workspaces) are implemented and working as expected.
+**Historical Checklist** - This checklist was used to verify Phase 0 (foundation) and Phase 1 (auth + workspaces) completion.
+Both phases are now complete as of December 2025.

 Run through these steps in order and check them off.